lrkkr/crab-cryptor/README.md

 The previous version is not compatible with the current version.
 If you want to decrypt the file encrypted by the previous version, please use the previous version.

+### Upgrade to v3.0.0

+This project has a breaking change in version v3.0.0.
+Compression is added in v3.0.0.
+The previous version is not compatible with the current version.
+If you want to decrypt the file encrypted by the previous version, please use the previous version.

 ## Install

 ```bash